King's X: Early years (1979–1987)

-Move to Houston (1985–1987)

 By 1985, the group had made connections at Star Song Records based in Houston, Texas and were encouraged to move the band there.
 The first order of business for the three was to become part of a touring band for CCM artist Morgan Cryar.
 Tabor and Pinnick are also credited for co-writing several songs on Cryar's second album Fuel on the Fire in 1986.
 Tabor also performed some guitar parts on the album and both he and Pinnick are credited with background vocals.

 However, when it came to signing Sneak Preview to a recording contract with Star Song, negotiations broke down and the deal came to a halt.